frictionlessdata/frictionlessdata.io/doc/tabular-data-package.md

 #### Delimiters other than Comma

-CSV files in Simple Data Format are not absolutely required to have "," as the field delimeter - you can use tab, ";" or any other kind of character.
+CSV files in Tabular Data Package are not absolutely required to have "," as the field delimeter - you can use tab, ";" or any other kind of character.

 If you do use a delimiter other than "," you must specify the info about the